Medical marijuana is legal in Mississippi. Senate Bill 2095 was passed in February of 2022 to create a medical cannabis system in the state.

 - or severe and persistent muscle spasms, including, but not limited to, those characteristic of multiple sclerosis;

-Mississippi expects to extend reciprocity to cardholders from out-of-state, but only under specific conditions:
+Mississippi extends reciprocity to cardholders from out-of-state, but only under specific conditions:

 A nonresident may apply to receive a nonresident registry identification card up to thirty (30) days before arriving in Mississippi.
-A nonresident registry identification card is valid for fifteen (15) days, and the application can be renewed after that 15-day period ( or applied for again at another time in the year).
-However, no more than two fifteen-day periods can be granted in 365 days.
+A nonresident registry identification card is valid for fifteen (15) days, and the application can be renewed after that fifteen (15) day period (or applied for again at another time in the year).
+However, no more than two (2) fifteen (15) day periods can be granted in three hundred and sixty-five (365) days.

 Where to Get Medical Marijuana In Mississippi